-When the train pulled into Logan the Hyde Park band was raising the echoes recess of Congress to visit Indian reswith martial strains of music.
+ARRIVAL AT LOGAN.
+When the train pulled into Logan the Hyde Park band was raising the echoes with martial strains of music.
 Almost all the available carriages in town were in waiting to carry the visitors over the two miles to the Agricultural college.
 The carriages were strung out over a distance of a mile.
 The college authorities received the legislators with a military salute.
 Two companies of the college cadets were paraded in front of the buildings with guns at the present.
 The roar of seventeen guns, the governor's salute, rent the air and made some of the more timid horses prance restively.
 President Kerr and the college faculty was on the steps and tendered a hospitable welcome to the legislative party.

 By 12:20 the visitors were assembled in the large chapel and the governor, Secretary Hammond, W .S.
 McCornick and a large sprinkling of the legislative orators ascended the platform.

-Prof. Kerr opened the meeting by introducing Mayor Anderson, of Logan, having the needs of the college supwhmo extended the party a hearty wel- | plied."
-SYSTEM IN ROAD BUILDING | versity of Chicago and Dr. W. Byron New York's Governor Would Have Old State Highways Reopened.
+Prof. Kerr opened the meeting by introducing Mayor Anderson, of Logan, whmo extended the party a hearty wei- i

+New York's Governor Would Have Old State Highways Reopened.

 New York Tribune: The governor in his message wisely emphasizes the desirability of system in road building.
-He would have the old state roads reopened and others constructed, so that the improved highways would form continuous lines, traversing county after county throughout the whole extent Such roads would, of the State. course, connect the principal cities and large towns of the various counties and correspond somewhat to trunk lines of railroad, giving good traveling from town to town and from county to county, and each would greatly conduce to the development of the communities along its route and to the founding of new ones.
-The governor seems to think it appropriate that the State itself thould take the initiative in the building of such roads, because they wIII serve general and not merely local interests; and it is probably desirable that they should be constructed first of CHICAGO SALT EPIDEMIC.
+He would have the old state roads reopened and others constructed, so that the improved highways would form continuous lines, traversing county after county throughout the whole extent of the State.
+Such roads would, of connect the principal cities and large towns of the various counties and correspond somewhat to trunk lines of railroad, giving good traveling from town to town and from county to county, and each would greatly conduce to the development of the communities along its route and to the founding of new ones.
+The governor seems to think appropriate that the State itself should take the initiative in the building of such roads, because they will serve general and not merely local interests; and it is probably desirable that they should be constructed first of all

+CHICAGO SALT EPIDEMIC.

 Physicians throughout Chicago are complaining that an "epidemic of salt" has broken loose, says the New York Tribune.
 They say these days when they are called to attend a patient about the first thing they hear is,"Doc tor, don't you think an injection of salt would cure me?"
-This is attributed to the recent agliation of the merits of salt solution as given publicity through the scientific discoveries recently made by Professor Jacques Loeb of the Uni- 1 ment."
+This is attributed to the recent agitation of the merits of salt solution as given publicity through the scientific discoveries recently made by Professor Jacques Loeb of the Uni-

 WHAT IS NEEDED.

 The irrigation system and vegetation house were briefly touched on.
-"In the whole institution," said the speaker, "we have not a room in which the agricultural classes can be held.
+"In the whole institution," said the speaker, we have not a room in which the agricultural classes can be held.
 We have to make shifts as best we can.
 Three new class rooms are our most pressing need.
 One for soil physics, one for agricultural mechanics and another for a museum for agriculture.
 The chemistry department is also sadly hampered.
 In one of the agricultural colleges in the east there are twenty-one rooms set apart for this branch of study alone.
 We have three.
-We ought at least to have seven; a large room for elementary work, one for quantities analys's one for organic synthesis, one for chemical research, a chemical room, a museum, a lecture room."
+We ought at least to have seven; a large room for elementary work, one for quantities analysie one for organic synthesis, one for chemical research, a chemical room, a museum, a lecture room."
 These are the most pressing wants felt, except perhaps the library, whose needs were fully explained by the speaker.

 GOVERNOR H. M. WELLS.